 Get a quote on Workers' Compensation Insurance

-In many states, businesses that have employees are required to carry Workers’ Compensation Insurance, but requirements vary by state.
-In exchange for accepting Workers’ Compensation benefits, an injured employee agrees to not sue your business for the injury.
-Workers’ Compensation Insurance is no-fault, which means that it pays benefits regardless of whether the employer or employee is at fault for the injury.
+In many states, businesses with employees are required to carry Workers’ Compensation Insurance, but requirements vary by state.
+In exchange for accepting Workers’ Compensation benefits, an injured worker agrees to not sue your business for the injury.
+Workers’ Compensation Insurance is no-fault, which means that it pays compensation benefits regardless of whether the employer or employee is at fault for the injury.

 - An employee is making deliveries for a business using her personal car.
 The employee rear-ends another vehicle on the road, injures herself, and is unable to work.
 Workers’ Compensation Insurance would pay benefits to the worker for her medical expenses and partial lost wages.